Erfaniaa/RPi-Alarm-Clock/README.md

 # RPi-Alarm-Clock
-Raspberry Pi Alarm Clock, using a keypad
+Raspberry Pi Alarm Clock, using a matrix keypad

 ## Usage
 1. Config your Raspberry Pi time zone settings, and connect it to a speaker.